Tanish02/Tanish02/README.md

 ---

 ## 💫 About Me
-✨ A curious explorer in the world of tech — still learning, building, and sometimes breaking things on purpose 😅
+✨ A curious explorer in the world of tech.
+⚠ still learning, building, and sometimes breaking things on purpose 😅
 🛠️ Turning ideas into real-world projects.
 🌱 Expanding my skills across **Mern-stack development**, **full-stack development**, **data science**, and **AI**.
 🤝 Looking to collaborate with fellow creators & builders.